2020PB/police-brutality/reports/Nebraska.md

 Footage shows a police officer shoving a protestor on a bike.
 Police then fire impact munitions at protestors and shove protestors back.
 Protestors are pushed back to the highway fence.
 An officer grabs a protestor standing around and takes him to the ground to arrest him.
 Police arrest more individuals, including the filmer, a journalist.
 The journalist states she has a press badge.
 The officer says, "I don't know that that's real," and arrests her, cuffing her with zip-ties.

-tags: protestor, journalist, shove, arrest, zip-tie, shoot, projectile
+tags: protester, journalist, shove, arrest, zip-tie, shoot, projectile

 id: ne-omaha-3